-- The average and median concentration over the total area of influence is <10 ng/l and <10 ng/l respectively. - Cells influenced by the proposed site do not appear to lie close to other modelled farm sites.
+- The average and median concentration over the total area of influence is 18.38 ng/l and 12.68 ng/l respectively. - A small number of cells influenced by the proposed site appear to lie close to other modelled farm sites.